badboyku/eslint-config-badboyku/README.md

 ---

 ### Setup
-1. Install the package: `yarn add --dev eslint-config-badboyku`
+1. Install the package: `npm install --save-dev eslint-config-badboyku` or `yarn add --dev eslint-config-badboyku`

 2. Create a file named `.eslintrc.js` at the root and add the following:
     ```js